-Fabrication, falsification or selective reporting of data with the intent to mislead or deceive is unethical, as is the theft of data or research results from others.
-The results of research should be recorded and maintained to allow for analysis and review.
+Fabrication, falsification, or selective reporting of data with the intent to mislead or deceive is unethical, as is the theft of data or research results from others.
+The results of the research should be recorded and maintained to allow for analysis and review.
 Following publication, the data should be retained for a reasonable period and made available upon request.
 Exceptions may be appropriate in certain circumstances in order to preserve privacy, to assure patent protection, or for similar reasons.

-All those who have made a significant contribution should be given chance to be cited as authors.
+All those who have made a significant contribution should be given a chance to be cited as authors.
 Other individuals who have contributed to the work should be acknowledged.
 Articles should include a full list of the current institutional affiliations of all authors, both academic and corporate.